Chuan-Jiang/ITIS/README.md

 ### <a name="#qck">Quick start with a sample dataset
+this test dataset derived from the genome resequencing project of Japonica A123(SRR631734), which have transposn mping activted.

+All PE reads mapped at chr1:1-2000000 were extracted and saved in file sample.fq1 and sample.fq2.

 First of all, untar the sample dataset:

     cd test_dir
     tar xvzf sample_data.tar.gz

 ####Input Files
+	PE reads:
+		sample.fq1
+		sample.fq1
+	reference genome:
+		rice_chr1_200k.fa
+	Transposon sequence:
+		mping.fa

+####command to detect mping insertions in reference genome
+	perl path/to/itis.pl -g rice_chr1_200k.fa -t mping.fa  -l 500 -N test -1 sample.fq1  -2 sample.fq2 -e Y

+	*-e Y : to tell itis.pl that there are mping homologou sequence in reference genome

+####Output Files
+	itis will produce a lot of files in a directory named test.[aStringOfNumbers]

+	The important files included:

+		test.mping.filtered.bed
+			This is a list of confident insertion sites. test.mping.raw.bed
+			This is all insertion sites
+		test.mping.support.reads.sam and test.mping.support.reads.sorted.bam
+			This is alignment file of all supportive reads test.all_reads_aln_ref_and_te.sort.bam
+			This is alignment file of all reads commands_rcd
+			A record of all the command used by itis.pl to identify TE insertions.

+	If you want to filter the raw insertion list by personalized criteria, you can rerun the script filter_insertion.pl, just as shown in command_rcd

 -------------

 ### <a name="#iss">Report an Issue
+If you have any questions or suggestion, please feel free to contact me :chjiang at sibs.ac.cn
 -----------